amelco/pdf_library/README.md

 * pdftotext

 *== TO DO section ==*
 - script that creates automatically the pdf databse.
-The user just need to say in which directory the files are.
+The user just need to say in which directory the files are (the current version has a user oriented script).
 - execute automatically the script 'create_lib.sh' (in a terminal) every time a PDF file is downloaded (Chrome or Firefox plugin)
 - put reader in the settings.in file
 - and more to think about...